gaur-pankaj/Boston-Housing-Data/README.md

 # Boston-Housing-Data
-Predictive price on boston housing data set
+Used supervised machine learning techniques to build regression model on boston housing dataset.